resellerinterface/plesk-dns-client/DESCRIPTION.md

 - TXT

 ### Hints
-- invalid ttls are set to default values
+- Invalid ttls are set to default values
-- separate zones for subdomains are not supported
+- Separate zones for subdomains are not supported